992. Cities and roads

 Algorithm analysis

 Let g be the adjacency matrix of the graph.
-Since the graph is undirected, if there is an edge between the vertices i and j, we have the equalities:
+Since the graph is undirected, if there is an edge between vertices i and j, the following equality holds:

 g[i][j] = g[j][i] = 1